Nithish4488/Whie-Panda-assessment/README.md

 # White-Panda-assessment
-searching of vehicles should be done by provide their id(mongodb id)
+searching of vehicles should be done by providing their id(mongodb id)